Filter Options

 14-Day Kenya Safari Tours

 A 14-day Kenya safari is a treat of a lifetime.
-There is no shortage of options on how to spend your time in this pioneering safari destination.
+There is no shortage of options for how to spend your time in this pioneering safari destination.
 Some of Africa’s most iconic parks are in Kenya.
-These include the Masai Mara, Lake Nakuru and Amboseli National Park.
+These include the Masai Mara National Reserve, and Lake Nakuru and Amboseli National Parks.
 But there are plenty of opportunities for off-the-beaten-track travel too.
-Meru National Park and Ol Pejeta Conservancy, for example, are two lesser known Big Five destinations.
+Meru National Park and Ol Pejeta Conservancy, for example, are two lesser-known Big Five (lion, leopard, buffalo, elephant and rhino) destinations.
 If you’re ready to start planning, get several quotes to compare.
 Discuss your needs with the tour operators and see what they suggest.
 In the meantime, here are answers to some frequently asked questions.

 Selected filters: